-- SEND provisions are funded through Whole School and High Needs Funding. - Training needs of staff and the school are identified through the School Development Plan, Performance Management Reviews and Individual Pupil Needs - All teachers and support staff will undertake induction on taking up a post so that they understand the structures, systems and practice within the school. - All staff attend regular training and briefings covering a range of areas including SEND. - The SENDCO will access CPD as necessary and works closely with the Trust and linked agencies to identify areas for development. - The SENDCO attends the Southport Learning Trust Cluster meetings half termly. - The SENDCO has full NASEN membership. - The SENDCO has successfully completed the SENDCO Award at Edge Hill University 2016 - The school has links with many agencies as highlighted in the previous section.
+- SEND provisions are funded through Whole School and High Needs Funding. - Training needs of staff and the school are identified through the School Improvement Plan, Performance Management Reviews and individual student needs - All teachers and support staff will undertake induction on taking up a post so that they understand the structures, systems and practice within the school. - All staff attend regular training and briefings covering a range of areas, including SEND. - The SENCO will access CPD as necessary and works closely with the Southport Learning Trust and linked agencies to identify areas for development. - The SENCO attends the Southport Learning Trust Cluster meetings half termly. - The SENCO has full NASEN membership. - The SENCO has successfully completed the SENCO Award at Edge Hill University 2016. - The Acting SENCO is undergoing NPQ SENCO. - The school has links with many agencies as highlighted in the previous section.